Informatics Bachelor of Science

 - Legal Informatics

 - Media Arts and Science

-The capstone represents the culmination of your skills and knowledge within informatics and your chosen area of specialization.
-It may take the form of a thesis, a research project, a for-credit internship, or an applied learning project to develop an information system.
+The culmination of your education, your senior-year Capstone project focuses on using the tools and techniques you’ve mastered to become a computing and technology professional.
+Your Capstone may take the form of a thesis, a research project, a for-credit internship, or an applied learning project to develop an information system.

 View the plan of study View the learning outcomes

 Our program offers a gateway to accelerated graduate studies.
 Students can earn a Bachelor of Science in Informatics plus a Master of Science in Applied Data Science, Bioinformatics, Health Informatics, Human-Computer Interaction, or Jurisprudence in only 5 years.

 Accelerated 4+1 programs are time and cost efficient—allowing you to complete two degrees in five years—with increased career opportunities and earning potential.